Research library

 Research notes and sources

-Bring the workpaper, evidence review, gap analysis, ToD / ToE, or diligence workflow your team wants to stop doing manually.
+Bring the workpaper, evidence review, ERP answer queue, diligence step, or reporting loop your team wants to stop doing manually.